mvhutz/rebater/docs/schema.md

 Some transformers require another transformer to be run before it (i.e. those which use [utilities](./supplements.md#utilites)).
 The user can specify these dependencies using the `<requires>` tag.

-The transformer whose name matches the text inside is garunteed to run before it.
+The transformer whose name matches the text inside is guaranteed to run before it.

 ```xml
 <!--